How Can We Stem Weight Gain Related to Behavioral Meds for Autism?

 For these reasons, four AS-ATN sites are joining forces to carefully study metformin in children who have autism and problematic weight gain related to behavioral medicines.
 Treatment will be provided at no cost to participating families, with doctors following all participants to monitor benefits and potential side effects.

 I believe this critical study has the potential to improve the health of thousands of children with autism.
-If you are interested in learning more, I encourage you to contact the study teams at these AS-ATN sites:

 This study is being funded by the U.S. Health Resources and Services Administration, as part of AS-ATN’s role as the Autism Intervention Research Network Physical Health (AIR-P).